venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 - `You are a` ... (customer support manager, ...). e.g., `You are an excellent copywriter` skilled at crafting emails that use active verbs to engage recipients.
 Please write an email of fewer than 150 words that encourages the reader to attend a webinar.
 Include three options for the email’s subject line.

 Role play narrows down responses based on the expected expertise.
 It shows significant improvements in the quality of the answers.

+Role essentially shapes AI’s behavior to cater to specific use cases, which can lead to more accurate, relevant, and contextually appropriate responses.

 #### System Roles
 - https://www.allabtai.com/chatgpt-gpt4-system-prompt-engineering-ultimate-guide/